courtneyum/Trading/README.md

 	sklearn
 	joblib
 with the command "pip install [package_name]" in the Visual Studio Code terminal.
 6. Find the file "scan_perform.c" as part of the project code.
-Insert this file in ~\Miniconda3\Lib\site-packages\theano\scan_module\c_code.
+Insert this file in [Miniconda Path]\Lib\site-packages\theano\scan_module\c_code.
 If the c_code folder does not exist, create it at the specifed location. **Note that this is not our original code but was taken from github as a theano package bug fix.**
 7. Now you should be ready to run our program.
 Open the "Trading" folder in Visual Studio Code.
 The entry point is "driver.py".